Laser Therapy Treatment

 - Lasers can accurately target diseased areas

-- Laser therapy is less invasive meaning there is less bleeding, swelling, and pain
+- It is less invasive meaning there is less bleeding, swelling, and pain

 - The healing and recovery times are shorter